Various documents and a clipboard lying on desk.

 The Werribee Zoological Park (now known as Werribee Open Range Zoo) was established by the board in December 1975 and opened to the public in September 1983.

-Healesville Sanctuary (originally The Sir Colin MacKenzie Zoological Park) was placed under the management of the Zoological Board on 27 June 1978.
+Healesville Sanctuary (originally The Sir Colin MacKenzie Zoological Park) and Kyabram Fauna Park were placed under the management of the Zoological Board on 27 June 1978 and 1 October 2022, respectively.

 Zoos Victoria's Board